BlockhostOfficial/folia-plugins/README.md

 ### List of libraries and frameworks that are working on support for Folia
 | [FurnitureLib](https://github.com/Ste3et/FurnitureLib/tree/folia)
 | [InventoryGUI](https://github.com/Phoenix616/InventoryGui/issues/46)

+## How can I add Folia support to my plugin?
+Check out the [README file](https://github.com/PaperMC/Folia) of Folia by PaperMC.
+You can also check the (PaperMC Documentations)[https://docs.papermc.io/folia] for more information.

 Our Discord Server: